For COVID-19 updates, please see our homepage.

-Our Befriending Service offers short or longer term support to adults who are lonely or isolated as a result of mental illness.
+Our Befriending Service offers short term support to adults who are lonely or isolated as a result of mental illness.

-Our befriending co-ordinators recruit and train volunteers who then form ‘partnerships’ with people from the local community.
-These can be for 6 months and can focus on a specific activity or learning a particular skill or purely for regular social contact.
+Our Befriending Coordinators recruit and train volunteers who then form ‘partnerships’ with people from the local community.
+These can be for up to 6 months and can focus on a specific activity or on learning a particular skill or be purely for regular social contact.